Massachusetts Healthy Incentives Program

 Mill City Grows is proud support the Healthy Incentives Program (HIP) which gives families greater access to fresh food

-For the most current information as the government shutdown continues, please visit these websites:
+For the most current information on SNAP & HIP, please visit these websites:

 - For updates on SNAP: www.mass.gov/snapupdates